borisef/mmdetection/boris/develope_mmdetection_code_internally.md

 ## Intro

 Congratulations!
-You are about to develop mmdetection code.
+You are about to develop _mmdetection_ code.
 We want this code to be useful and maintainable.
 We also want to be able to keep this code up-to-date with the web version.
 To achieve this, we all will need to stick to some basic guidelines.

 ## Git Guidelines

 #### Remote repositories
-Our repository for `mmdetection` code is XXX.
+Our repository for _mmdetection_ code is `XXX`.
 First of all you suppose to `fork` it.
-Let's suppose your fork is XXX
+Let's suppose your fork is `XXX`

-Let's list all the remote repositories your git "knows":
+Let's list all the remote repositories your _git_ "knows":

 ``````
 git remote -v